Artist to Watch: Mike Wren of Electric Church

 MW: Recording with Steve Albini and using the guitar Kurt Cobain used to tracked overdubs on In Utero on our record (now owned by Steve).
 It was very surreal.

-GGWhat are the next plans for Electric Church?
+GG: What are the next plans for Electric Church?

 MW: We’ll be heading back to Electrical Audio Studios again in December to track a full length record.
 Right now we are trying to shop around for a label to press and release the EP with just did with Steve.
 Once those things come together the possibility’s are endless!